learn-co-curriculum/dsc-introduction-to-numpy/README.md

 An important note: *Pandas* was actually built on top of *NumPy*!
 So many of the functionalities that *NumPy* has, are also part of *Pandas*.
 It is still important to cover *NumPy* separately as *NumPy* Arrays are very important building blocks in many data science applications!

 ## Objectives
+You will be able to:

-* How to get started with NumPy
+* Know how to get started with NumPy
 * Understand how and when to use a NumPy Array
-* Performance Benefits of a NumPy Array
+* Understand the performance benefits of a NumPy Array

 ## Getting Started With NumPy